shivakm876/matrix-caliculator/README.md

    # 🧮 Matrix Calculator – Java Desktop Application

 A Java-based desktop application that performs matrix and vector computations through an intuitive graphical interface.
-Built using Swing and object-oriented programming principles, this tool simplifies complex mathematical operations for both academic and practical use.
+Built using Swing and object-oriented programming principles, this tool simplifies complex linear algebra tasks for students and professionals.

 ---